Faith

 ➔ 1 Corinthians 13:2: "if I-have all FAITH".

 Paul wrote in 1 Corinthians 13: "if I-have all FAITH so-as to-remove mountains" (1 Corinthians 13:2).
-Here Paul mentioned the possibility for someone to remove mountains if they have "ALL FAITH " (1 Corinthians 13:2), demonstrating that FAITH can be QUANTIFIED: it is possible to know SOME faith or even up to ALL faith.
+Here Paul mentioned the possibility for someone to remove mountains if they have "ALL FAITH " (1 Corinthians 13:2), demonstrating that FAITH can be QUANTIFIED: it is possible to have SOME faith or even up to ALL faith.

-The spiritual gift of faith is distinct from mere faith:
+3) The spiritual gift of faith is distinct from mere faith:

 The spiritual gift of "FAITH" (1 Corinthians 12:9) is distinct from mere faith.

-All believers in Christ have mere faith, but the spiritual gift of FAITH allows one to believe for things that are usually outside the realm of mere faith, as the Spirit gives them a particular provision of faith.
+All believers in Christ have mere faith, but the spiritual gift of FAITH allows one to believe for things that are usually outside the realm of mere faith, as the Spirit gives them a special provision of faith.

 Paul wrote: "For (to) one (a) word (of) wisdom is-given through the Spirit; and (to) another, (a) word (of) knowledge (is-given) according-to the same Spirit; (TO A) DIFFERENT (ONE), FAITH (IS-GIVEN) BY THE SAME SPIRIT" (1 Corinthians 12:8-9).
 Paul here did not indicate that this spiritual gift of FAITH is given to everyone at the same time.

-Examples of the spiritual gift of faith:
+4) Examples of the spiritual gift of faith:

-Jesus in Matthew 21:23-27:
+4) B) Jesus in Matthew 21:23-27:

 Jesus went somewhere, was hungry, and did not see fruit on a fig tree: